 - Must be either a South African citizen or citizen of a SOLTRAIN member country

-- Must have registered themselves for a postgraduate qualification for the first half of 2022
+- Must have registered themselves for a postgraduate qualification for the first half

 - Must be either pursuing or willing to pursue studies towards specific topics in solar thermal energy.
 Those who are willing to take up the following topics will get priority: